"E reach to celebrate": Video as Jaye Kuti's son graduates as a lawyer

 - The happy mother had to write a lengthy message on the struggles of a mother over her children while praying for him

-PAY ATTENTION: #StartupSouth Awards 2023 Nominated Legit.ng in the category Best Startup Coverage!
-Your support matters - click to VOTE for Legit.ng for free!

-Nollywood actress Jaye Kuti's joy knew no bounds as her son graduated from university after studying law.
+Nollywood actress Jaiye Kuti's joy knew no bounds as her son graduated from university after studying law.
 The actress shared the good news with a video of the graduation ceremony on Instagram.

 In the clip, the young man who finished from Afe Babalola's university was dressed in his convocation gown while his mother took pictures with him.
 The actress was also seen greeting Ooni of Ife during the ceremony.